peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 In the above diagram I displayed only two users and, did not reflect the blockchain nature of the network but, hopefully, it pictures well the idea.

-A user, through the web app, requests  the manager to get his/her a personal decentralized secure simple key-value data persistence canister.
-Once obtained, he/she use this dedicated private space to query and persist his/her data.
+A user, through the web app, requests  the manager to get him/her a personal decentralized secure simple key-value data persistence canister.
+Once obtained, he/she uses this dedicated private space to query and persist his/her data.

 *****